Doesn't seem familiar? Jump to the "Ultra" help about grading with rubrics.

 Doesn't seem familiar?
 Jump to the "Original" help about grading with rubrics.

-After you create a rubric and associate it with an assessment, you can use it for grading.
-The assignment or test page displays the rubric you chose.
+After you create a rubric and associate it with an assessment or discussion, you can use it for grading.
+The assignment, test, or discussion page displays the rubric you chose.
+You may associate only one rubric to each item.

 Select the Submissions link to begin grading.
 On the Submissions page, select student names to access their individual submissions and the rubric.